tamagui/tamagui/next.md

-1.0 post launch:

-- useTheme() fallback to tokens so it matches resolve/css
+1.0.X

-- 0.75 size is bigger than 1 size (see sizes docs on site)
+- $0.75  is bigger val than $1

-- bundle size:
+- bundle size reductions:
   - expandStyle remove some
   - check if isWeb is actually being removed or needs to be inlined to TAMAGUI_TARGET
   - move to PROP whitelist rather than style whitelist maybe avoid validStyleProps altogether